 When looking to invest, you’ll often be advised to “diversify” your portfolio.
 But exactly what is diversification?
-In short, diversification of a portfolio is a risk-management technique.
+In short, diversification of a portfolio (See: investment portfolio definition) is a risk-management technique.
 A diverse portfolio is comprised of a variety of types of investments, instead of just one or two.
 The thought process and rationale behind portfolio diversification is that by having many different types of investments, the risk of each one is mitigated.

 Risk Diversification Strategy